Debug School

 ]

-for string in strings_with_parentheses:
+for i, string in enumerate(strings_without_parentheses, start=1):

 Enter fullscreen mode Exit fullscreen mode